pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 so it means my client made around 19230 requests per minute.
 Not bad isn't it?
 Note that capabilities of my client are limited by server responding with delay of 0 and 1 in this scenario, seems like my test server also crashed silently couple of times.

+## Epilogue

+You can see that asynchronous HTTP clients can be pretty powerful.
+Performing 1 million requests from async client is not difficult, and the client performs really well in comparison to synchronous code.

 I wonder how it compares to other languages and async frameworks?
+Perhaps in some future post I could compare [Twisted Treq](https://github.com/twisted/treq) with aiohttp.
+There is also question how many concurrent requests can be issued by async libraries in other languages.
+E.g. what would be results of benchmarks for some Java async frameworks?
+Or C++ frameworks?
+Or some Rust HTTP clients?